Art, Craft and Design

 (see also the Powerpoint at the bottom of this page for more detail on the summer project)

 • You will be introduced to a variety of experiences that explore a range of two-dimensional and/or three-dimensional media, processes and techniques.
-You will be made aware of both traditional and new media.

 • You should explore the use of drawing for different purposes, using a variety of methods and media on a variety of scales.
 You may use sketchbooks/workbooks/journals to underpin their work where appropriate.